 Criss-cross the region following a delicious food trail from farm to market to vineyard to restaurant, meeting the farmers, producers, chefs and entrepreneurs that make local dining the joy that it is.
 Fill up a picnic basket with artisan foods including canned goods, honey, ferments, wine, beer, cider, smoked fish, fresh baked bread and pastries, milled grains, produce, mushrooms and local meats.

-22. Sip Tea on the Oregon Coast
+22. Sip Tea Together

 Lovejoy's teahouse in Historic Old Town Florence is an authentic treasure trove of high quality teas.
 Alongside their ample tea selection, they serve tea sandwiches, scones and a variety of baked goods, soups and salads.
 Ask about their signature bangers and mash and Indian dinners.